Technical analysis forms the foundation, so let's start there. These tools help you learn chart reading with AI assistance.

 The best free AI tools for learning crypto analysis in 2025 break down like this.

 For technical analysis, TradingView Free is essential, with Coinalyze Free for derivatives.
 For on-chain analysis, use Glassnode Studio Free, DeFi Llama (completely free), and CryptoQuant Free.
-For sentiment analysis, combine Fear & Greed Index, LunarCrush Free, and Google Trends.
+For sentiment analysis, combine Fear & Greed Index, Santiment Free, and Google Trends.
 For journaling, start with Google Sheets and Notion.
 For learning, leverage exchange academies and AI assistants like ChatGPT and Claude.

 -